apache/apex-site/src/md/contributing.md

 1. [APEXCORE](https://issues.apache.org/jira/browse/APEXCORE/) for [apex-core](https://github.com/apache/apex-core) and [apex-site](https://github.com/apache/apex-site)
 2. [APEXMALHAR](https://issues.apache.org/jira/browse/APEXMALHAR/) for [apex-malhar](https://github.com/apache/apex-malhar)

 Before working on changes for any of the repositories, please locate an existing JIRA ticket or submit a new one.
-In order to assign an issue to yourself, you need to be listed as contributor in the JIRA project.
+Before a ticket can be assigned, you need to be listed as contributor in the JIRA project.
 PMC members have access to add new contributors, please request to be added through a comment on your candidate ticket or send us an email on the dev@ mailing list.

 ### Github and git